How much does Corporate AV Cost?

 Sean Walker • November 8, 2024

-1 - Venue Size
+1 - Venue Selection & Size

 Typically speaking the speakers on tripod stands that are so common on smaller shows are effective out to about 50' or so from the speaker.
 So, if you have a 100, 150, 200' deep room, you need more speakers.
 Now, you can't just go slapping speakers on stands every 50' in the middle of your ballroom, your client will freak out!
 Out come the line array's and rigging to fly the appropriate amount of speakers and possible delay systems to maintain even coverage of the space so all attendee's have the same experience.